AdenMar/PatchComplianceMessageAutomator/README.md

 # PatchComplianceMessageAutomator
- Reads in formatted excel files exported from itsupport247
+ - Reads in formatted excel files exported from itsupport247
+ - Excel documents contains systems that our out of patch compliance (>75%) according to itsupport